Cardiovascular Risk for Mothers and Offspring Resulting from Complicated Pregnancy

 Research Keywords: pregnancy-related complications – pathogenesis, diagnosis, prediction, prevention, short-term and long-term cardiovascular risk for mothers and offspring

-This special issue aims to provide an overview of the latest research on the mechanisms, diagnostical and/or prognostical modalities, and treatment strategies associated with pregnancy-related complications leading to the consequent development of metabolic and cardiovascular abnormalities ((hypertension, dyslipidaemia, hyperglycaemia, obesity, echocardiography (ECHO) and electrocardiogram (ECG) abnormal findings, endothelial dysfunction, etc.)) and to the consequent onset of metabolic, cardiovascular and cerebrovascular diseases (diabetes mellitus, myocardial infarction, cerebral infarction, systolic or diastolic heart failure, pulmonary arterial hypertension, etc.).
+This special issue aims to provide an overview of the latest research on the mechanisms, diagnostic and/or prognostic modalities, and treatment strategies associated with pregnancy-related complications leading to the consequent development of metabolic and cardiovascular abnormalities (hypertension, dyslipidaemia, hyperglycaemia, obesity, echocardiography (ECHO) and electrocardiogram (ECG) abnormalities, endothelial dysfunction, etc.) and to the consequent onset of metabolic, cardiovascular, and cerebrovascular diseases (diabetes mellitus, myocardial infarction, cerebral infarction, systolic or diastolic heart failure, pulmonary arterial hypertension, etc.).

-This comprehensive special issue will be of interest not only of scientists, but as well physicians from different complementary disciplines such as gynecology and obstetrics, cardiology, preventive medicine, general medicine, neonatology and paediatrics.
-Just the interconnection of various expertises may bring the benefits to our patients and significantly improve physical health of a broader population.
+This comprehensive special issue will be of interest not only to scientists but also to physicians from different complementary disciplines such as gynecology and obstetrics, cardiology, preventive medicine, general medicine, neonatology, and paediatrics.
+Just the interconnection of various expertises may bring benefits to our patients and significantly improve the physical health of a broader population.